 The average values that characterize the climate of a given region, depend on the time interval used and do not present the same results when comparing one year with a decade or a century.
 Moreover, it is important to have long series of data to study the climate variations and trends.
-The Institute of Meteorology, IP, provides weather data series, whose first observations date back to 1865.
+The Portuguese Institute for Sea and Atmosphere, IP, provides weather data series, whose first observations date back to 1865.

 As agreed by the World Meteorological Organization (WMO) climate is characterized by the average values of various climatic elements over a period of 30 years and we designate a normal value of a certain climatic element as the average corresponding to a number of years long enough to admit that it represents the predominant value of that element in the considered region.
 According to WMO it is called climatological normals to the meteorological statistical results in periods of 30 years, starting in the first year of each decade (1901-30, 1931-1960, ..., 1961-1990 ...).
 These are the standard reference, though one can calculate and use meteorological interim periods, for example, 1951-80, 1971-2000.